algosup/2023-2024-project-4-sportshield-team-5/documents/quality-assurance/test-cases.md

 **Steps:**

 1. Check if a Bluetooth device named "SportShield 5" is available.
-2. Plug the development board to a power source.
+2. Plug the development board into a power source.
-3. Verify on LightBlue that none of the available device is named "SportShield 5".
+3. Verify on LightBlue that none of the available devices is named "SportShield 5".

 ### 22. Deep sleep mode - Automatic switch-on